 Mr. Himanshu H. Shah, our chairman of the Board, beneficially owned about 34.15% of our shares.
 Mr. Shah serves as President and Chief Investment Officer of Shah Capital Management, Inc., which beneficially owned 34.02% of our shares.
 Shah Capital Management, Inc. serves as investment adviser to Shah Capital Opportunity Fund LP, which beneficially owned 33.34% of our shares.
 Additionally, under the Amended and Restated Investor Rights Agreement, Shah Capital Opportunity Fund LP has rights to nominate three designees for election and/or appointment to the Board.
 As such, Mr. Shah has substantial influence over our business, including decisions regarding mergers, consolidations and the sale of all or substantially all of our assets, election of directors and other significant corporate actions.
 This concentration of ownership may discourage, delay or prevent a change in control of our company, which could deprive our shareholders of an opportunity to receive a premium for their shares as part of a sale of our company and might reduce the price of our ADSs.
-For example, holders of a majority of our shares in one or more series and to fix the powers and rights of these shares, including dividend rights, conversion rights, voting rights, terms of redemption and liquidation preferences, any or all of which may be greater than the rights associated with our existing shares.
+For example, holders of a majority of our shares entitled to vote in a duly convened and constituted shareholders' meeting may pass a shareholders' resolution to permit the issuance of preferred shares in one or more series and to fix the powers and rights of these shares, including dividend rights, conversion rights, voting rights, terms of redemption and liquidation preferences, any or all of which may be greater than the rights associated with our existing shares.
 Preferred shares could thus be issued with terms that would delay or prevent a change in control.
 These actions may be taken even if they are opposed by our other shareholders and holders of our ADSs.